Canonical Variates in Wasserstein Metric Space: Experiments

-In our study, given the limited number of subjects across all datasets, we evaluated performance using leave-one-out classification accuracy and Area Under Curve (AUC), both in the range of $[0,1]$ with a higher value indicating better performance.
-We compared these results with several established classification algorithms: Support Vector Machine (SVM), Random Forest (RF), and Logistic Regression (LR).
+In our study on the real datasets, given the limited number of subjects, we evaluated performance using leave-one-out classification accuracy and Area Under Curve (AUC), both in the range of $[0,1]$ with a higher value indicating better performance.
+We compared these results with several established classification algorithms: Support Vector Machine (SVM), Random Forest (RF), Logistic Regression (LR), and Multi-layer Perceptron (MLP) neural networks.
 Our proposed method is referred to as {\em Canonical Variates in Wasserstein space} (CVW), with two variants: CVW-C, applying CVW to Gaussian Mixture Models (GMMs) created using the combined clustering approach, and CVW-S, employing CVW with GMMs derived from the separate clustering scheme.
 The CVW method first apply the OTAF algorithm to reduce the dimension to a specified value.
 Then we form the pseudo-mixture model in Eq. (\ref{eq:pseudo}) based on the Wasserstein distance between GMMs in the dimension reduced space.
-For one dataset, we also evaluated performance of the pseudo-mixture model in the original space.
+For one dataset described in Section~\ref{sec:PF}, we also evaluated the performance of the pseudo-mixture model in the original space.
 We refer to this method simply as {\em Pseudo-Mixture Model} (PMM).

-Based on clustering applied to the combined data, for each subject, we constructed feature vectors by concatenating the proportion of each cluster and the average values of variables over points within the cluster.
-In the case when a subject has a missing cluster, we set the corresponding proportion to zero and the cluster mean to the mean over the entire data.
-We also explored using only cluster proportions or only cluster means as features.
-The performance based on different types of feature vectors varies depending on the dataset, so we will report the best results from these three types.
-Specific dataset results and their detailed analysis will be presented later.
-For the SVM, RF, and LR algorithms, we experimented with various hyperparameters and will report only the highest-performing configurations for each algorithm.
-This approach allows for a fair and effective comparison of our CVW method against these widely-used classification techniques.
+To compare with vector-based classification methods, including SVM, RF, LR, and MLP, we convert the distributional data of each subject into a feature vector, and then the models are trained at the subject level.
+Similarly to the CVW approach, we do not assign subject-level class labels to individual points within each subject, nor do we perform classification at the point level.
+In biomedical applications, subjects belonging to different classes often contain overlapping cell types, sometimes partially, sometimes entirely, with class differences arising primarily from variations in the compositional mixture.
+Moreover, the cell types themselves, unlike subject-level classes, may not be known.